front-commerce/developers.front-commerce.com/source/docs/magento2/add-question-on-registration.md

 title: Add a question field when creating an account
 ---

-Here you will learn how to add a `Question` form for the user to fill when creating an account.
+Here you will learn how to add a `Question` form that the user can fill when creating an account.
 You may want to check [this](/docs/magento2/add-new-attribute.html) page first, if you don't know how to add an attribute and create a Front-Commerce module.

 Here is what the form initially looks like: